-There are two kinds of compost tea: there is brew and there is steep, or compost extract.
-To make tea you need an air pump and the compost is submerged in a nylon stocking, more about that below.
-We like the steep, extract, or maybe I should say just the mix.
-Let’s get started and you will see what I mean.
-Compost tea can be made very simply, and this is the way we do it.
+There are two types of compost tea: brew and steep (also known as compost extract).
+To brew tea, you’ll need an air pump and submerge the compost in a nylon stocking (we’ll explain more about that later).
+We prefer the steep or extract method.
+Let’s get started and we’ll show you what we mean.
+Making compost tea is simple and easy, and this is the way we do it.

 Where to use compost tea

-In nature, the ground is covered with plant material that slowly decomposes, resulting in a layer of compost.
-Whenever it rains, the compost and plant material gets soaked into the ground.
-A natural compost tea for the plants, if you will.
+In natural surroundings, the ground is typically covered with plant matter that gradually decomposes, resulting in a layer of compost.
+This compost and plant material absorbs rainwater, becoming a natural compost tea for plants.

-However, in a greenhouse or raised beds, the environment is not as natural.
-There is either no natural soil or no rain to water the compost in.
-This are the places we make simple compost tea for.
+However, in a greenhouse or raised beds, the environment is less natural.
+There is often no natural soil or rainwater to water the compost in.
+In these cases, we create a simple compost tea to provide the necessary nutrients for the plants.

-If your garden is not mulched, you can also use simple compost tea for the whole garden.
-However, we would recommend covering the soil each year with 1-2 inches of compost instead.
+If your garden is not mulched, you can still utilize a simple compost tea for the entire garden.
+However, we recommend covering the soil annually with 1-2 inches of compost instead.

 Anna, I made some compost tea but can’t open the lid of the container b/c I have a weak stomach 🙂 I have laughed at myself so much.
 I actually did open it one day to try to use it all but had to close it quickly.
 It isn’t going to defeat me though!
 I intend to get that in the ground around some of my flowers!